-The literacy and numeracy catch-up premium gives schools additional funding to support Year 7 students who did not achieve the expected standard in reading or mathematics at the end of Key Stage 2 (KS2).
-The Year 7 catch-up premium allocations for 2015 to 2016 was based on £500 for each pupil who did not achieve a Level 4 in reading or mathematics.
+The literacy and numeracy catch-up premium gives state-funded schools, including special schools and alternative provision settings, additional funding to support Year 7 pupils who did not achieve the expected standard in reading or mathematics at the end of Key Stage 2.

 At The Morley Academy we use this funding to provide targeted, and highly personalised, intervention to ensure that rapid and sustained rates of progress are facilitated in these two very important areas.